ETCLabs/RDMnet/README.md

 [here](https://etclabs.github.io/RDMnet).

-The library and applications currently support Microsoft Windows, and are built using Microsoft's Visual Studio 2015 toolchain.
+The library and applications currently support Microsoft Windows, and are built using CMake and Microsoft's Visual Studio toolchain.

 ## Building